-The information set forth herein concerning The Depository Trust Company, New York, New York ("DTC") and the book-entry system described below has been extracted from materials provided by DTC for such purpose, is not guaranteed as to accuracy or completeness and is not to be construed as a representation by the Authority, the City, the Trustee, or the Underwriters.
-The website referenced below is included for reference only and the information contained therein is not incorporated by reference in this Official Statement.
+The information set forth herein concerning The Depository Trust Company, New York, New York ("DTC") and the book-entry system described below has been extracted from materials provided by DTC for such purpose, is not guaranteed as to accuracy or completeness and is not to be construed as a representation by the City, the Fiscal Agent, or the Underwriters.
+The websites referenced below are included for reference only and the information contained therein is not incorporated by reference in this Official Statement.

-DTC will act as securities depository for the 2019 Bonds under a book-entry system with no physical distribution of the 2019 Bonds made to the public.
-The 2019 Bonds will initially be issued as fully-registered securities registered in the name of Cede & Co.
+DTC will act as securities depository for the 2019A Bonds under a book-entry system with no physical distribution of the 2019A Bonds made to the public.
+The 2019A Bonds will initially be issued as fully-registered securities registered in the name of Cede & Co.
 (DTC's partnership nominee), or such other name as may be requested by an authorized representative of DTC.
-One fully-registered bond certificate will be issued for each maturity of the 2019 Bonds, each in the aggregate principal amount of such maturity, and will be deposited with DTC.
+One fully-registered bond certificate will be issued for each maturity of the 2019A Bonds, each in the principal amount of such maturity, and will be deposited with DTC.